Donor Cycle FAQ

 How much will I know about the donor?

-The donor agency will provide you with a detailed 20 to 30-page profile that contains information about the donor’s family, medical and pregnancy history, as well as her answers to some personality questions.
+The donor agency will provide you with a detailed profile that contains information about the donor’s family, medical and pregnancy history, as well as her answers to some personality questions.
 In many cases, if she has donated before, information about the results of her past cycle(s) will also be available.

 What is the success rate using donor eggs?